Help Bring SEL Learning to Your Students

 Teachers get exposed to many theories, trends, and best practices.
 Sometimes, it can feel like “idea of the month.”
 But many teachers are starting to see social-emotional learning (SEL) as the missing link in schools.
-SEL reduces behavioral issues and violence in schools.
-But beyond that, it prepares and supports students for focused learning today and success later in life.
+SEL reduces behavioral issues and violence in schools and leas the way to healthy school cultures and relationship.
+Beyond that, it prepares and supports students for focused learning today and success later in life.

 - Be sure to “like” our Facebook page.